What Is a Quiet Time?

 I hope you love the products and resources I recommend here at A Little R & R. Just so you know, it is possible that I get a commission and collect income from the links on this page.
 Click here for more info.

-Some have a regular quiet time, but they are not sure they are doing it correctly, if they have the right tools, while others are simply not satisfied with the quality of their quiet time.
+Some have regular quiet times but are not sure they are doing it correctly or if they have the right tools, while others are simply not satisfied with the quality of their quiet time.

-Over the next few months we will be looking at the topic of quiet times, how to have an effective quiet time, and tools you can use to take your quiet time to the next level.
+In this series, we will be looking at the topic of quiet times, how to have effective quiet times, and the tools you can use to take these times to the next level.

 To start with, we need to answer the question:

-We see that Jesus had such times, as all throughout the gospels we read that He would pull away from the crowds to a secluded place to pray and commune with God.
+We see that Jesus had such times, as throughout the gospels, we read that He would pull away from the crowds to a secluded place to pray and commune with God.

 We live in a society that is filled with a lot of noise.